- Elgar original reference

 Edited by Jonathan P. Doh and Stephen A. Stumpf

 Chapter 9: Integrating Leadership with Ethics: Is Good Leadership Contrary to Human Nature?

+9 Integrating leadership with ethics: is good leadership contrary to human nature?
 Joanne B. Ciulla Introduction Leadership is a human activity.
 People engage in leadership all over the world.
 All leaders do similar things as leaders.
 They initiate activities, they motivate people, and they move people towards various goals.
 Some use persuasion, others force.
 Some are democratic and aim to promote the greatest good, while others are autocrats who aim to maximize their own good and the good of their friends and cronies.
 Individual leaders vary across cultures and within cultures.
 They may have different leadership styles, attitudes, values, beliefs and practices, depending on the culture, institution or organization.
 This is not a chapter about traits, cultural differences, universal values or particular ethical problems facing business leaders, nor is it about leadership in one area or another.
 This chapter looks at a fundamental question about leadership.
 What is it about human nature that makes ethical leadership in any context or culture difﬁcult?
 The chapter examines leadership in terms of the basic philosophic question concerning human nature.
 To what extent does free will shape our lives and to what extent are our lives determined by our genes and by fate (Dennett, 1995; 2003)?
 This question is particularly salient to the study of both ethics and leadership.
 We begin by exploring the relationship between moral values and practical knowledge or ethics and effectiveness.
 We then go on to discuss risk and moral accountability or moral luck.
-Then we examine the problems of self-control, self-interest and altruism.
-Later in the chapter, we look at...
+Then we examine the problems...

 You are not authenticated to view the full text of this chapter or article.